Hurricane Ian: South Carolina

 Governor Henry McMaster declared a state of emergency and activated the emergency operations plan for the state.
 The college football game between the South Carolina State Bulldogs and South Carolina Gamecocks scheduled for October 1 at 12:00 p.m. was moved up to September 29 at 7:00 p.m. on account of the storm.
 On September 29, the National Park Service announced that Congaree National Park will be closed until at least October 2.
 The National Forest Service, meanwhile, closed both Francis Marion National Forest and Sumter National Forest.

 Hurricane Warning flags seen in Sullivan's Island, South Carolina as Ian approaches on September 29.

 On September 30, the Weather Prediction Center issued a moderate risk of excessive rainfall for a large portion of South Carolina and North Carolina.
 In the afternoon of September 30, Hurricane Ian made landfall just south of Georgetown, South Carolina causing moderate flooding in the streets.

 Elsewhere

 Talladega Superspeedway in Alabama and Charlotte Motor Speedway in North Carolina opened their campgrounds to hurricane evacuees.
 In Washington, D.C., a Major League Baseball game between the Philadelphia Phillies and Washington Nationals was rescheduled.
-A Major League Baseball game in Baltimore between the Baltimore Orioles and Toronto Blue Jays was also rescheduled.
-Finally, a third Major League Baseball game in New York City between the New York Mets and Washington Nationals was rescheduled as well.
+Another Major League Baseball game in Baltimore between the Baltimore Orioles and Toronto Blue Jays was also rescheduled.
+A third Major League Baseball game in New York City between the New York Mets and Washington Nationals was rescheduled as well.